oaqa/FlexNeuART/scripts/data_convert/yahoo_answers/README.md

 ```

 There is also a convenience wrapper script `scripts/cedr/train_model.sh`, which requires a JSON configuration file.
-We will first copy a sample configuration file:
+We will first copy a sample configuration file to a collection-specific location:
 ```
 mkdir -p collections/manner/exper_desc/model_conf/
 cp scripts/exper/sample_model_conf/manner/bert_vanilla_manner.json collections/manner/exper_desc/model_conf/

 ```
-Please, check out this script: It specifies quite a few parameters.

 Then we can run the script `train_model.sh`.
 Important notes:
-1. The script loads model **weights** rather than the complete model.
+1. The script loads model **weights** rather than the complete Pytorch model.
 The location of this model is absolute or relative to the source code location.
 2. All other descriptor locations are relative to the collection directory.
-3. The trained model is saved to the `derived_data/ir_models` sub-directory (again, relative
+3. The trained model is saved to a directory in the `derived_data/ir_models` sub-directory (again, relative
 to the collection directory).

 ```